microsoft/OrcasNinjaTeam/azure-postgresql/data_migration/README.md

 - Ability to use multi-threading to dump/restore on a single table

 ## Benefits

-The benefits of this script are 4 fold:

-- faster offline xio to pfs migrations
+- Faster offline xio to pfs migrations
-- faster offline upgrades
+- Faster offline upgrades
-- faster offline migrations.
+- Faster offline migrations.
-- if workload is append only, help improve initial load and reduce downtime for the lag (during initial load) to be applied.
+- If workload is append only, help improve initial load and reduce downtime for the lag (during initial load) to be applied.

 ## Usage:
 ```